jess-sys/22Docs/docs/criterion.rst

 		//other tests
 	}

 As you can see, you can set some params to all the tests with the same suite_name at once.

-.. c:type:: int

-This is an awesome type.